-Each \$1.00 increase (decrease) in the assumed public offering price of \$[] per Unit would increase (decrease) the as adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$[], assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares of Common Stock we are offering.
-Each increase (decrease) of 1,500,000 Units in the number of Units we are offering would increase (decrease) the as adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$[], assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$5.00 per Unit would increase (decrease) the as adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity (deficit) and total capitalization by approximately \$1,000,000, assuming that the number of Units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of Units we are offering.
+Each increase (decrease) of 500,000 Units in the number of Units we are offering would increase (decrease) the as adjusted amount of cash and cash equivalents, additional paid-in capital, total stockholders' equity and total capitalization by approximately \$2,500,000, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The number of shares of our Common Stock to be outstanding after this offering is based on [] shares of our Common Stock outstanding as of []
+The number of shares of our Common Stock to be outstanding after this offering is based on 11,611,781 shares of our Common Stock outstanding as of March 27, 2025.
+The pro forma as adjusted numbers does not take into account the issuance of any over-allotment shares.